 The easiest experiment to do was simply posting affiliate links on our Facebook page.
-So, that's what we did.
+So that's what we did.

-We have been posting memes or articles or other thoughts about 3 to 5 times a day for the past month and the engagement has been really good.
+We have been posting memes or articles or other thoughts about 3 to 5 times a day for the past month.
+The engagement has been really good.

 We simply linked to an Amazon product with a special Amazon tracking ID so that we could see exactly how many clicks there were.

 However, there was one small twist.
-Because I happen to sell some physical products on Amazon that is related to this niche, I linked with an affiliate link to my own products and offered a coupon code.
+Because I happen to sell some physical products on Amazon related to this niche, I linked with an affiliate link to my own products and offered a coupon code.

 As you can see that in just over a week period of time, I was able to send 253 clicks this particular Amazon tracking id (which was set up specifically for this experiment).
 Unfortunately, I didn't make a single sale.
 Ouch!